bbauska/UofM-Intro-HTML5/README.md

 infrastructure.
 Most universities and large companies will always have someone, whose job it is to assist those who need some help accessing online material.
 Or really, any type of technological tools.
-Fourth, it&apos;'s very important that people keep pace with changing technology.
+Fourth, it&apos;s very important that people keep pace with changing technology.
 You will always have a job if you can find a way to combine your love with helping people with the different tools that are being used.
-Let&apos;'s talk specifics.
+Let&apos;s talk specifics.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->